 The Theme drop-down is enabled for the Counts and Amounts (Color) and Color & Size map styles only.
 The following themes are available, although not all of them are available for both map styles.
 You may choose a theme more suitable for mapping the distribution of values across the range of the selected variable.

-- Default colors: This is the default selection and uses a color ramp that highlights the contrast between areas on the map with high and low values of the variable.
+- Default colors: Uses a color ramp that highlights the contrast between areas on the map with high and low values of the variable.
+This is the default selection.

-- High to Low: This theme applies a color ramp with a continuous gradient of a single color, and may be a suitable choice for mapping certain variables e.g. population density.
+- High to Low: Applies a color ramp with a continuous gradient of a single color, and may be a suitable choice for mapping certain variables e.g. population density.

-- Above and Below: This theme uses a color ramp that applies two distinctive color gradients to the values above and below a value like zero, or the average.
+- Above and Below: Uses a color ramp that applies two distinctive color gradients to the values above and below a value like zero, or the average.
 This may be a suitable choice for mapping a variable such as population growth rate, to distinctly highlight areas where the population is increasing (growth rate above zero) and declining.

 The Colors drop-down menu allows you to select from a palette of colors for viewing the results from the variable in your map.